 - Potentiometer to adjust the amount of steering assist

-This Electric Power Steering Conversion Kit for all 1967, 1968, 1969 and 1970 Mustangs with a Short Shaft Steering Box will work with Mustangs that have either manual or power steering.
+This Electric Power Steering Conversion Kit for all 1968, 1969, and 1970 Mustangs.
 Ford's factory power steering is an inadequate system and notorious for fluid leaks.
 Electric power steering does not use any fluid and it is recommended that the factory power steering (if equipped) slave cylinder and control valve be disconnected from the power steering.
 Installation is rather easy with some cutting, drilling, tapping and wiring required.

 Although this kit is made to work with the factory steering column, modifications to the steering column are required.
 The long steering shaft must be cut near the steering box to install the included steering shaft.
 The modifications required on the steering column are low enough that they do not interfere with the ignition switch on the column of 1970 Mustangs.
 An upgraded electrical system is not required; all electrical wiring is plug and play except for a required power source and a ground.
 All parts are located under the dash and are almost completely visible, which greatly aids in its simple installation.

 *MSA2 can be used to replace the power steering control valve while keeping the center link connected to the pitman arm.